 International E-Waste Day

-It is estimated that 50 million tonnes of e-waste were generated globally in 2018.
+It is estimated that 50 million tonnes of e-waste will be generated globally in 2019.
 Half of this is personal devices such as computers, screens, smartphones, tablets and TVs, with the remainder being larger household appliances and heating and cooling equipment.

 International E-Waste Day was developed in 2018 by the WEEE Forum with the support of its members.
 The day is used to raise the public profile of e-waste recycling and encourage consumers to recycle their e-waste with the resulting increase in e-waste recycling rates on the day itself and into the future.